openstack/manila/doc/source/devref/hds_hnas_driver.rst

 Manila requires that the share type includes the driver_handles_share_servers extra-spec.
 This ensures that the share will be created on a backend that supports the requested driver_handles_share_servers capability.
-For the Hitachi HNAS Manila driver, this must be set to False.
+For the Hitachi HNAS manila driver, this must be set to False.

 ``$ manila type-create hitachi False``